-1st US ministers’ Japan visit under Biden to focus on China
+Biden’s ministers visit Japan for talks focused on China

 Signaling the U.S. return to the Asia-Pacific region, Biden on Friday held a first summit of the leaders from Australia, Japan, India and the U.S. known as the “Quad” virtually and emphasized Washington’s commitment to the region.

-Japan’s Chief Cabinet Secretary Katsunobu Kato on Monday welcomed the outcome of the talks as “a good opportunity for the four countries to confirm their strong commitment as a driving force to achieve ‘a free and open Indo-Pacific.’”
-Kato praised the “quad” summit held early in the Biden administration.

-Japan considers China’s growing presence in the region a security threat.
+But it also considers China’s growing presence in the region a security threat.
 Beijing has built militarized manmade islands in the South China Sea and is pressing its claim to virtually all of the sea’s key fisheries and waterways.
-Japan is concerned about China’s claim to the Japanese-controlled Sekaku Islands called Diaoyu in China, in the East China Sea and its increased activity in the disputed area.
+Japan is concerned about China’s claim to the Japanese-controlled Senkaku Islands called Diaoyu in China, in the East China Sea and its increased activity in the disputed area.

 China has denied it is expansionist and said it is only defending its territorial rights.